 Electron Microscopy Images

-We have a library of images recorded using our scanning and transmission electron microscopes.
-Some are shown below and others elsewhere.
-These images are in the public domain.
+We have a library of images recorded over the years using our scanning and transmission electron microscopes.
+If you want something, ask.
+Few are shown below and others elsewhere.
 If you have questions about the images or want some specific images contact Max Guinel.

 hibiscus full flower